 - the conversion date for any note occurs before the authorized share effective date; and - the conversion rate in effect on such conversion date exceeds the "authorized share capped conversion rate" (as defined below under the caption "-Definitions") in effect on such conversion date, then we will settle such conversion in the manner (and no later than the date) described above under the caption "-Generally" as if the conversion rate applicable to such conversion were instead equal to such authorized share capped conversion rate.
-However, in addition to the consideration deliverable pursuant to the preceding sentence, we will also deliver, in settlement of such conversion, cash (the "cash settlement amount") in an amount, per \$1,000 principal amount of such note to be converted, equal to the sum of the "daily cash settlement amounts" for each VWAP trading day in the "cash settlement amount observation period" (each as defined below under the caption "-Conversion Rate Adjustments," we will deliver the cash settlement amount no later than the second business day immediately after the last VWAP trading day of such cash settlement amount observation period.
+However, in addition to the consideration deliverable pursuant to the preceding sentence, we will also deliver, in settlement of such conversion, cash (the "cash settlement amount") in an amount, per \$1,000 principal amount of such note to be converted, equal to the sum of the "daily cash settlement amounts" for each VWAP trading day in the "cash settlement amount observation period" (each as defined below under the caption "-Definitions") for such conversion.
+Except as described below under the caption "-Conversion Rate Adjustments," we will deliver the cash settlement amount no later than the second business day immediately after the last VWAP trading day of such cash settlement amount observation period.